 - 1. JSON

 - 2. AVRO

 - 3. MAP

-- 4. OBJECT
+4. OBJECT

 - 1. The KCQL routing querying.
 Kafka topic payload field selection is supported, allowing you to select fields written to the queue or topic in JMS.

 - 2. Topic to topic routing via KCQL.

 - 3. Payload format selection via KCQL.

-4. Error policies for handling failures.
+- 4. Error policies for handling failures.

+- 5. Payload support for Schema.Struct and payload Struct, Schema.String and Json payload and Json payload with no schema.